AmionSky/winscribe/README.md

 A build script to create, compile and include Windows resource and manifest files in your executables.

+_This crate is in early stages of development._

 ## Usage

 Add it as a build dependency to your `Cargo.toml`.